 Mr John O'Neill

-John O’Neill was born in 1965.
-He is an NHS Biomedical Scientist of over 25 years’ experience, and holds a PG Dip with Commendation and MSc with Distinction, both in Biomedical Sciences, from UU.
+John was born in 1965.
+He is an NHS Biomedical Scientist of over 25 years’ experience, and holds a PG Dip with Commendation and MSc with Distinction, both in Biomedical Sciences, from Ulster University.
 He has been a member of Convocation Executive since 2011, and is an Emeritus Chair.
 His work in the NHS greatly motivates his work with Convocation, and he has a special commitment to improving links between the Biomedical Science community in NI and UU, which has provided so many of his fellow professionals to the NHS.
 John is also a graduate of Devon Preparatory School and The Queen’s University of Belfast, and is also committed to expanding the relationship between the two universities’ Convocations, on behalf of the many like himself who are graduates of both institutions.